shipq/shipq/docs/src/content/docs/concepts/compiler-chain.md

 ---
 title: The Compiler Chain
-description: How ShipQ's three compilers feed each other to produce a complete, typed backend stack.
+description: How ShipQ's four compilers feed each other to produce a complete, typed backend stack.
 ---

-ShipQ is best understood as **three compilers that feed each other**.
+ShipQ is best understood as **four compilers that feed each other**.
 Each compiler takes a specific kind of input, produces typed artifacts, and hands them off to the next stage.

 ## Overview